 Measuring work involved in implementation

-NoMAD is a set of 23 survey items for assessing implementation processes from the perspective of professionals directly involved in the work of implementing complex interventions in healthcare.
+The Normalisation MeAsure Development questionnaire (NoMAD) is a set of 23 survey items for assessing implementation processes from the perspective of professionals directly involved in the work of implementing complex interventions in healthcare.

 The NoMAD study is the first to develop a tool for measuring the constructs of Normalization Process Theory (NPT).
 NPT is a sociologically informed theory that we can use to understand the dynamics of implementing, embedding, and integrating some new technology or complex intervention.